-For corporate and banking counterparties, Macquarie utilises a number of industry templates to assess the appropriate PD ratings.
+For corporate, sovereign and bank counterparties, Macquarie utilises a number of industry templates and a sovereign template to assess the appropriate PD ratings.
 These industry templates are designed to ensure that Macquarie ratings take into account the different risk factors which affect different industries.
 Analysts are required to input a range of quantitative and qualitative factors and then consider the MG rating output.
 At the same time as considering the appropriate MG rating, analysts are also required to consider the appropriate LGD rating.
 For economic capital purposes, LGDs are stressed estimates, taking into account the security, jurisdiction, seniority and quality of the balance sheet.
-For regulatory capital, MBL uses the default LGDs set out by APRA for FIRB approved ADIs.
+For regulatory capital, MBL uses the APRA supervisory estimates for LGDs.